Wednesday, September 22, 2010

 Louis Gray - The Five Stages of Filtering and Relevance

-Here below, I have prepared a rich visual showcase of what different real-world examples of automated aggregation, socially filtered or mediated content and fully-curated solutions look like.
+Here below, I have prepared a rich visual showcase of what different real-world examples of automated aggregation, socially filtered or mediated content, and fully curated solutions look like.

-Again, I am not pretending in any way to provide a fully comprehensive catalog, nor to claim any best of category awards for these selections I have made.
+Again, I am not pretending in any way to provide a fully comprehensive catalog nor to claim any best-of-category awards for these selections I have made.
 They are simply, to the best of my limited know-how in these areas, the best and most representative examples I have been able to find so far.
-(I would greatly appreciate, your contributions in terms of other great examples of content aggregation, filtering and curation that you are aware of, by way of the comments area at the end of this article.)

-What I am rather trying to achieve is to provide enough of a "curated" compilation of examples to help those new and interested in this topic, to better understand what the results of such different approaches look like.
-By "showcasing" instead of just writing about it, I want to help "illustrate" the different types of aggregation filtering and human curation that I see out there.
+What I am trying to achieve is to provide enough of a “curated” compilation of examples to help those new and interested in this topic to better understand what the results of such different approaches look like.

 Types of Curation